Once upon a time, I wrote a book of letters to a young mother-to-be (not one of my daughters, just to keep the record straight).

 If, once in a while, we happen to get a slightly inflated sense of our own importance (this can happen to all of us, from time to time), along comes one of our children to cut us right back down to size.

 They certainly have no illusions about how great we are.
 They (and our partners, of course) have seen us exhausted, harried, scowling – witchy, even!
 They’ve been on the receiving end of our bad moods, neuroses, impatience, and our all-too-numerous imperfections – and this is probably a good thing.
-I reckon the world has already seen enough grandiose characters who make lots and lots of money, doing lots and lots of damage to other people and the planet.
+I reckon the world already has enough grandiose characters who make lots & lots of money, doing lots and lots of damage to other people & the planet.
 High fliers whose contributions to humanity are, shall we say, less than entirely laudable.

 Best, I think, if we all keep our feet firmly planted on the ground – keeping the world around us as sane and safe and healthy as possible – and aiming all the while, maybe, as mothers, to raise children who will be able to love and respect and appreciate us as mothers…and not feel the need for years and years of therapy to recover from our (mis)treatment of them.